nflverse/nfldata/DATASETS.md

 - `week`: The week of the NFL season the game occurs in.
 This will be 1-17 for the regular season, 18 for wildcard playoff games, 19 for divisional playoff games, 20 for conference championships and 21 for Super Bowls.
 - `gameday`: The date on which the game occurred.
 - `weekday`: The day of the week on which the game occcured.
 - `gametime`: The kickoff time of the game.
-This is represented in 24 hour time and the Eastern time zone, regardless of what time zone the actual game was being played in.
+This is represented in 24-hour time and the Eastern time zone, regardless of what time zone the game was being played in.
 - `visitor`: The visiting team.
 - `v_score`: The number of points the visiting team scored.
 Is `NA` for games which haven't yet been played.
 - `home`: The home team.
 Note that this contains the designated home team for games which no team is playing at home such as Super Bowls or NFL International games.